opeeyum/CS_Subjects/COA/1_Basics_COA.md

 ## Micro-Operations
 - Smallest operation that CPU can execute in one step is known as Micro-Operation.
 - In other terms, The operations executed on values stored in registers.
-- Micor-Operations have symbolic notation to describe the opertaion known as **Regiater Transfer Language (RTL)**.
+- Mico-Operations have symbolic notation to describe the opertaion known as **Register Transfer Language (RTL)**.

 Sample Micro-Operation
 - Copy content of Program Counter into Address Register.